 Today, teardrop campers enjoy a nostalgic, if small, niche in the RV world.
 A handful of custom workshops make more expensive, polished trailers (Timberleaf, wassup), but the DIY teardrop still holds its place in the American road trip ethos.

 Here’s a look at 8 teardrop camper kits, plans and instructions to make your own trailer at a fraction of the cost of buying a new one or investing in a vintage model.
+And if you need somethin’ to tow it with, check out our favorite adventure vehicles.

 1. The Handmade Teardrop Trailer